 What return on investment (ROI) can you expect from taking the correct approach of multiple applications, and supplying the optimum rates?
 In cereal crop trials yield increases of 0.3 t/ha have been observed, whilst in oilseed this has been higher at 0.5 t/ha.
 Using a granulated nitrate plus sulphate product will result in an ROI of between £2 and £10 return for every £1 invested.

-When phosphate and potash are required use an NPKS fertilizer
+When phosphate and potash are required use an NPKS fertiliser

-The following compound fertilizers are recommended for all crops and supply a combination of nitrogen and sulphur (N+S) in appropriate ratios to allow the ideal timing for application of both nutrients.
+The following compound fertilisers are recommended for all crops and supply a combination of nitrogen and sulphur (N+S) in appropriate ratios to allow the ideal timing for application of both nutrients.